 Neither he nor his brother Calvin Minerd Jr. ever married.
 Both were lifelong farmers in the Cross Roads community of Bullskin Township.

-In the photo at right, Larmer (far right) and his brother Cal (second from left) are seen all dressed and perhaps ready for a day's outing in the automobile.
+A photograph from 1919 shows Larmer (far right) and his brother Cal (second from left) are seen all dressed and perhaps ready for a day's outing in the automobile.
 Also in this image are cousin James Calvin Minerd Jr. (second from right) and nephew-in-law George Garrison (far left, who was married to their niece, Mary Ullery).
 The photograph is dated 1919, and was found in the collection of another of Larmer's nieces.

 Larmer died at age 76 on July 6, 1953, at the Frick Memorial Hospital in nearby Mt.
 Pleasant, Westmoreland County, PA.